danielharrell/LectFall2015/Question.md

 questions without answers were possible, in other words, because questions without answers are beginnings?

-Or to try to clarify this possibility through an example, suppose at some point this week you wanted to know, but didn't know, who the Friday Night lecturer was.
+Let me try to clarify this possibility through an example.
+Suppose at some point this week you wanted to know, but didn't know, who the Friday Night lecturer was.
 If you asked anyone else who knew, they would say "Mr Harrell is".
 But if you came to me, I would say "I am".
-And while the answers are the same in one sense, their grammar reflects a difference in another sense.
+And while the answers are the same in one sense, their grammar reflects a difference.
 And one way to put this difference, I think, is that the first answer, the one that refers to me as Mr Harrell, is an answer anyone might have, or possess.
 But the second answer, the one that refers to me